j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Reviews

 Our coding guidelines should not be considered a one-off effort.
-Just as we must maintain our code, so too should our guidelines be reviewed from time to time—it's important to update the documentation to reflect changes to guidelines as they arise.
+Just as we must maintain our code, so too should our guidelines be reviewed from time to time—it’s important to update the documentation to reflect changes to guidelines as they arise.

 It is something that gets maintained (as much as the affected code—we should not forget to update it when guidelines change).
 It is therefore recommended to not only assign a primary contact (or perhaps a small team of experienced volunteers) to be guideline owners, but to also schedule at least quarterly reviews that check whether updates are needed.